Social contract: Elections

-Jean-Jacques Rousseau argued that societal laws are upheld up the collective will of the citizens whom they represent.
+Rousseau argued that societal laws are upheld by the collective will of the citizens whom they represent.
 Thus, in obeying laws, the citizen "remains free."
 Within elections, the will of the establishment is the will of the collective.
-Barring corruption, the legitimacy of the democractic government is absolute.
+Barring corruption, the legitimacy of the democratic government is absolute.

 According to other social contract theorists, when the government fails to secure their natural rights (Locke) or satisfy the best interests of society, citizens can withdraw their obligation to obey or change the leadership through elections or other means including, when necessary, violence.
 Locke believed that natural rights were inalienable, and therefore the rule of God superseded government authority, while Rousseau believed that democracy (majority-rule) was the best way to ensure welfare while maintaining individual freedom under the rule of law.
 The Lockean concept of the social contract was invoked in the United States Declaration of Independence.

-Courtroom

-In court, the social contract is used to diagnose mental health, with the ultimate aim of delivering a fair sentence.
-Judge John Geoffrey Jones called it "an aspect of the instinct for self-preservation."
-He saw the committer of bad deeds as the impervious person: that "rare person whose intuition is stunted and who misses out on instruction grows up uninhibited, so continues bad deeds."
-Jones argued that the legitimancy of the judiciary is not absolute.
-Rather than the court, it is the psychiatrist's job to diagnose mental health.
+Influence on the US Declaration of Independence

+Ideas related to the social contract theory, particularly those of John Locke, intellectually inspired the United States Declaration of Independence.
+His ideas on every individual’s’ right to ‘life, liberty, and property’ as well as the people’s ‘right to revolt’ were particularly influential.

+Life, Liberty, and Property

+Locke’s idea that everyone has the right to 'life, liberty, and property' inspired the founding document.
+The Declaration posits, “We hold these truths to be self-evident, that all men are created equal, that they are endowed by their Creator with certain unalienable Rights, that among these are Life, Liberty and the pursuit of Happiness”.
+The terms ‘life, liberty and the pursuit of happiness’ reflect the ideas of John Locke, who argued for human beings’ natural rights to ‘life, liberty, and property.’
+In The Second Treatise of Government, Locke has asserted that “the state of Nature (...) teaches all mankind who will but consult it, that being all equal and independent, no one ought to harm another in his life, health, liberty or possessions.
+Since the “state of nature,” which largely means the condition in which humans used to live before civilization, teaches humans to learn that all were born “equal and independent,” Locke emphasizes the inherent equality that exists among human beings, which is reflected in the Declaration's idea that "all men are created equal."
+Furthermore, Locke argued that men “have rights to life, (...) liberty, or possessions” and that “no one ought to harm another” in these rights.
+Since the rights to ‘life’ and ‘liberty,’ which constitute two of the three essential rights protected under the social contract, are repeated in the Declaration, Locke’s idea on the natural rights of human beings proves to be influential.
+As the John Locke Foundation, an independent and nonprofit think tank, establishes, "Locke’s influence can be seen throughout the Declaration of Independence" through the phrase “life, liberty, and the pursuit of happiness.”